Cape Ann Holy Week services

 First Church in Wenham, 1 Arbor St., Wenham is hosting candlelight prayer services on Sunday at 4:30 p.m. outside the front of the church building.
 Masks must be worn at all times.
 Outdoor health safety guidelines will be followed throughout the events.

-First Congregational Church of Essex (FCCOE), 39 Main St., Essex, is worshiping in person (seating limited) and online at its website for Maundy Thursday at 7 p.m. and Easter Sunday, from 9:30 to 10:30 a.m.
+First Congregational Church of Essex (FCCOE), 39 Main St., Essex, is worshiping in person (seating limited) and online at its website Easter Sunday, from 9:30 to 10:30 a.m.
 To register visit www.fccoe.org.
 You may also stay connected by clicking “like” on its Facebook page, First Congregational Church of Essex.

 First Congregational Church, UCC, of Rockport is live streaming Sunday services on its Facebook page and Zoom at 10 a.m.
 Questions?
 978- 546-6638.

-First Parish Manchester is offering virtual worship services during Holy Week, with Maundy Thursday commemoration on Facebook Live, April 1 at 7 p.m.; Good Friday prayer and meditation on Zoom, April 2, at noon and 7 p.m.; and Easter Sunday celebration on Facebook Live, April 4, at 10 a.m.
+First Parish Manchester is offering Good Friday prayer and meditation on Zoom, April 2, at noon and 7 p.m.; and Easter Sunday celebration on Facebook Live, April 4, at 10 a.m.
 Join at facebook.com/firstparishchurchmanchesterma.
 The church also offers:

 Wednesdays: Prayer and Meditation at 7 p.m., an opportunity to come together for quiet reflection, sharing of Scripture, and the offering of prayer intentions.